 The majority of Ixodes cookei submissions were identified as nymphs with a total of 521 submissions followed by adult (n = 182) and larvae (n= 88).
 Submission patterns indicate that Ixodes cookei are found all year-round specifically in the nymph.
 Across all life-stages, we see that the distributions are unimodal with peaks in early summer between May and June.

-For Rhipicephalus sanguineus, there were no larval submissions and in total we received only 17 nymphs and 59 adult submissions from 1990-2010.
-The only decade when we can make some conclusion about the seasonality of the species is in 1990-2000.
-There were 17 nymps with the majority of submissions sent in October though there were submissions sent in July and August.
-Adult submissions were sent between February and September.

-There were a total of 17 larvae, 64 nymphs, and 73 adults between 1990 and 2010 for Amblyomma americanum.
-Between 1990-2010, the nymphal and adult submission patterns were similar with peak submissions occurring between June and July.

 Vegetation data:

 There were 677 submissions for which we had data on tick associations with vegetation type(from 1989 to 1990).
 The large proportion of vegetation data was of ecotone (n = 190) which made up 27 percent of the data.
-This was followed by forest (n = 178) and managed (176).
+This was followed by forest (n = 178) and managed (n=176).

 Discussion:

+(We should try making the discussion follow the order of the results- lot of the discussio need to be cut down.
+We need to talk about actual results like the seasonality and spatial stuff is rarely talked about. )

+Across

 Importance of tick species identification

 In 2000, Merten and Durden described 84 total tick species naturally occurring in the United States, 40 species of which will bite humans (11 species of soft ticks and 29 species of hard ticks).
 Of those, 7 species are listed as important disease vectors of humans on the CDC website: 1) American dog tick (Dermacentor variabilis), 2) Blacklegged tick (Ixodes scapularis), 3) Brown dog tick (Rhipicephalus sanguineus), 4) Gulf Coast tick (Amblyomma maculatum), 5) Lone star tick (Amblyomma americanum), 6) Rocky Mountain wood tick (Dermacentor andersoni), and 7) Western blacklegged tick (Ixodes pacificus).
-The tick species of most epidemiological importance in Pennsylvania Ixodes scapularis, the vector Borrelia burgdorferi, Babesia microti, Anaplasma phagocytophilum, and Powassan Encephalitis Virus.
+The tick species of most epidemiological importance in Pennsylvania are Ixodes scapularis, the vector of Borrelia burgdorferi, Babesia microti, Anaplasma phagocytophilum, and Powassan Encephalitis Virus.
 Distinguishing this tick genus from other genera of ticks is fairly simple, but species level identification requires close morphological scrutiny, since there are 7 other native Ixodes species that appear superficially indistinguishable to the untrained eye.
 Many of these other species are not competent vectors of B. burgdorferi, but may serve as vectors of other pathogens/parasites.
 It is therefore important to correctly identify tick species, not only for determination of disease risk, but also because the treatments may differ significantly.

 Hidden gems in retrospective data